Chart Color Schemes

 Age

 The median age in Eltham is 43 years, which is higher than Greater Melbourne's average of 37 years and exceeds the national average of 38 years.
-The age profile shows that those aged 65-74 years make up 12.6%, while those aged 25-34 years comprise only 6.4%.
-Between 2021 and the present, the proportion of those aged 75-84 years has increased from 5.0% to 6.8%, and the 15-24 age group has risen from 12.6% to 13.9%.
-Conversely, the 25-34 age group has decreased from 8.1% to 6.4%.
+The age profile shows that those aged 65-74 years make up 12.6% of the population, while those aged 25-34 years comprise only 6.4%.
+Between 2021 and present, the percentage of people aged 75 to 84 has increased from 5.0% to 6.8%, and the 15 to 24 age group has risen from 12.6% to 13.9%.
+Conversely, the 25 to 34 age group has decreased from 8.1% to 6.4%.
 By 2041, demographic projections indicate significant shifts in Eltham's age structure.
-The 75-84 age cohort is projected to rise substantially, increasing by 1,371 people (85%) from 1,616 to 2,988.
+The number of people aged 75 to 84 is projected to rise by 1,371 people (an 85% increase) from 1,616 to 2,988.
 Notably, the combined age groups of 65 and above will account for 63% of total population growth, reflecting Eltham's aging demographic profile.
-Conversely, the 25-34 and 0-4 age cohorts are expected to experience population declines.
+Conversely, the 25 to 34 and 0 to 4 age cohorts are expected to experience population declines.